Treatment Effects in Market Equilibrium: Model and Estimands

-Here, the notation $(W_i = a ; \bm W_{-i}) $ represents the random vector we obtain by first sampling $ \bm W $, and then setting its $ i $-th coordinate to a fixed value $ a $.
-Next, we define the average indirect effect of a binary treatment to be the average marginal effect on everyone else's outcomes by changing an individual's treatment:
+Given this causal model, there are many treatment effects one can seek to study.
+The total treatment effect is the average difference in outcomes from treating everyone versus no one in the market, where $\mathbf{1}_n$ and $\mathbf{0}_n$ are $n$-length vectors of 1s and 0s.
+Total treatment effects can readily be estimated across disconnected markets using cluster-randomized experiments clustered at the market level \citep{baird2018optimal}.
+However, without further assumptions, estimating $\tau_{\text{TOT}}$ from a single (connected) market is impossible, as it requires predicting behavior at prices that are far from anything seen in the experiment.
+A more tractable---and still fruitful---approach is to focus on treatment effects that, in the sense of \citet{carneiro2010evaluating}, are marginal to the treatment-assignment policy used to collect the data.
+For any $n$-length vector of Bernoulli randomization probabilities $\pivec$, write

-Note also that $ \tau_{\text{ADE}} $ and $ \tau_{\text{AIE}} $ are functions of $ \{Y_i(\cdot)\} $ and therefore random variables themselves.
-The direct effect $\tau_{\text{ADE}}$ defined above is a standard quantity in the causal inference literature \citep[e.g.,][]{halloran1995causal,savje2021average}.
-The indirect effect $\tau_{\text{AIE}}$ is an analogue to $\tau_{\text{ADE}}$ designed to capture the marginal effect of treating $i$-th unit on other units. \citet{hu2021average} discuss both estimands at length, and in particular show that in a number of parametric models for interference, $\tau_{\text{ADE}}$ and $\tau_{\text{AIE}}$ capture natural parametric notions of interference.
-In Section \ref{sec:tpe}, we will also see how $\tau_{\text{ADE}}$ and $\tau_{\text{AIE}}$ decompose the total effect of a marginal change of a continuous policy.
+where we use the notation $\EE[\pivec]{\cdot} = \EE{\cdot \cond \cb{Y_i(w, \, p), \, Z_i(w, \, p), U_i}_{i=1}^n}$ to denote expectations over the Bernoulli treatment assignment while holding the sample (i.e., the potential outcomes) fixed.
+The marginal policy effect in the sample, $\tau_{\text{MPE}}$, is a local approximation to the total treatment effect defined in \eqref{eq:tot}.
+It measures the average effect of increasing treatment probabilities for everyone:

-Without further restrictions, the two average marginal effects above, and $\tau_{\text{AIE}}$ in particular, can be difficult to analyze or estimate in a general causal inference model.
-The goal of this work is to show that we can both characterize and estimate these marginal treatment effects by leveraging the fact that interference is mediated via equilibrium prices.
-As a first step, in the next section we illustrate how market interference affects the structure of potential outcomes $Y_i(\bm W)$.
+\citet{hu2021average} show that the marginal policy effect can be decomposed into the sum of two sample average treatment effects, which are the first set of target estimands in our paper.
+Here, the notation $(W_i = a ; \bm W_{-i}) $ represents the random vector we obtain by first sampling $ \bm W $, and then setting its $ i $-th coordinate to a fixed value $ a $: